U.S. appeals court backs SEC's use of in-house trials

-Tuesday’s ruling stems from a legal battle between the SEC and George Jarkesy, Jr., a hedge fund manager sued by the SEC in 2013 over allegations of fraud.
+Tuesday’s ruling stems from a legal battle between the SEC and George Jarkesy, Jr., a hedge fund manager whom the SEC sued in 2013 over allegations of fraud.

 An SEC judge found him liable in the case, and he appealed the decision to the agency.